manymoments/manymoments.github.io/_posts/2020-11-29-the-lock-commit-paradigm.markdown

 ### Remarks
 1. We did not fully specify how the clients send commands to the replicas.
 For simplicity, we can assume that clients broadcast their requests to all replicas.
 In practice, one can add a mechanism to track the primary and resend commands to the new primary when there is a view change.

-2. In this post, we do not talk about executing the commands (as required in a [state machine replication protocol](/2019-10-15-consensus-for-state-machine-replication/) as well as how clients can [learn](...) about consensus.
+2. In this post, we do not talk about executing the commands (as required in a [state machine replication protocol](/2019-10-15-consensus-for-state-machine-replication/)) nor about how clients can [learn](...) about consensus.
 The protocol can be easily modified to handle these aspects.

 3. Observe that the only requirement is that $\|W \cap R\| \geq 1$ (honest) replica.
 Thus, while we consider using quorums of size $n-f = f+1$, the sizes are flexible and do not have to be symmetric.
 This is the idea behind [Flexible Paxos](https://arxiv.org/pdf/1608.06696v1.pdf).